 This program is designed to help faculty identify ways they can make their classrooms more inclusive for LGBTQ+ students.
 Terminology, pronouns and useful tips for developing syllabi and confronting microaggressions in class are discussed in this workshop.
 Campus resources and referral service information is also reviewed.

 - LGBTQ BINGO

-This program educates participants on LGBTQ terminology though the game BINGO.
+This program educates participants on LGBTQ terminology through the game BINGO.
 LGBTQ terms are listed on boards in place of numbers and folks compete for prizes while testing their LGBTQ terminology knowledge.

 - LGBTQ Center 411

-This session provides an overview of all the programs, resources, and services available through the LGBTQ Center.
-This session is great for department-specific trainings or meetings.
+This session provides an overview of all the programs, resources and services available through the LGBTQ Center.
+This session is great for department-specific training or meetings.

 - LGBTQ Coming Out Panel

 What does it mean when someone comes out of the closet?
 This panel of LGBTQ speakers will share their personal narratives and coming out stories.

 We all have experience with LGBTQ terminology… This workshop provides the space for us to talk about the origin of our LGBTQ terminology knowledge, the feelings we experience surrounding those words, and the bullying that often accompanies those experiences.
 Attendees of this workshop will obtain advanced level education on the terminology used to describe various sexuality and gender identities that exist today.

 What are gender pronouns and why are they so important?
 This interactive workshop provides an overview of traditional and gender-inclusive pronouns and provides a safe space for folks to practice using gender inclusive pronouns.
 Come learn why pronouns matter and have fun in the process!